The current position:

 Relevant documents and software

-2. CCS Green and Ecological Ship Management System
+2. CCS EEMS System

 3. The Notice of IMO DCS and EU MRV verification